The gap is closing at the Women's World Cup as the underdogs rise up

 There were enough examples of that during the men’s World Cup in Qatar last year with Saudi Arabia beating eventual champion Argentina, while Morocco became the first African team to advance to the semifinals.

 “Smaller countries are getting that understanding.
-We might not have the resources the bigger countries do in terms of equipment and traveling and games, but I think there’s an understanding there with coaches and technical staff and everything that our preparation is a little bit better all around,” said Jamaica coach Lorne Donaldson.
+We might not have the resources the bigger countries do in terms of equipment and traveling and games, but I think there’s an understanding there with coaches and technical staff and everything that our preparation is a little bit better all around,” Jamaica coach Lorne Donaldson said.

-France coach Hervé Renard, who led Saudi Arabia’s men to that unforgettable win against Lionel Messi’s Argentina, agrees.
+France coach Hervé Renard, who led Saudi Arabia’s men to that unforgettable win against Lionel Messi and Argentina, agrees.

 “The French are used to having the upper hand during the opening games, but this is something that is going to change because things are getting a lot closer,” he said.